ontio/ontology/docs/specifications/sigsvr.md

     "gas_price":XXX,    //gasprice
     "gas_limit":XXX,    //gaslimit
     "address":"XXX",    //The NeoVM contract address
     "params":[XXX],     //The parameters of the NeoVM contract are constructed according to the ABI of calling method.
-All values ​​are string type.
+All values are string type.
     "contract_abi":XXX, //The ABI of contract
 }
 ```